cloudflare/lua-resty-logger-socket/README.md

     The time delay (in seconds) before retry to connect to a log server or retry to send log messages to a log server.

+* `pool_size`
+    Keepalive pool size used by sock:keepalive.
+Default to 10.

 initted
 --------
 `syntax: initted = logger.initted()`